ronancpl/HeavenMS/docs/feature_list.md

 Cash & Items:

 * EXP/DROP/Cosmetic Coupons.
-* EXP/DROP coupons now appears as a buff effect when on active time.
+* EXP/DROP coupons now appear as a buff effect when on active time.
 * Code coupons functional, with support for multiple items on the same code.
 * Merged unique ids for pets, rings and cash items, thus solving some cash shop inventory issues.
 * Great deal of cash items functional.